GlacioHack/geoutils/doc/source/core_inheritance.md

 (core-inheritance)=
 # Inheritance to geo-images and beyond

 Inheritance is practical to naturally pass down parent methods and attributes to child classes.

-In the case of {class}`Rasters<geoutils.Raster>`, many types of geospatial data exist with their own peculiarities, additional attributes, while remaining {class}`Rasters<geoutils.Raster>` that benefit from methods implemented in GeoUtils.
+Many subtypes of {class}`Rasters<geoutils.Raster>` geospatial data exist that require additional attributes and methods, yet might benefit from methods implemented in GeoUtils.

 ## Overview of {class}`~geoutils.Raster` inheritance